What we did

-SNAP and collaborators have compiled sea ice data dating from the mid-1800s to present and designed an interactive website that lets users see what sea ice conditions looked like for a particular location at different points in time.
-Sea ice data are also available for download.
+SNAP and collaborators compiled sea ice data dating from the mid-1800s to present and designed an interactive website that lets users see what sea ice conditions looked like for a particular location at different points in time.

 These data show “snapshots” in time, as well as historical trends in arctic sea ice cover and extent.
 They are not projections or predictions of future conditions.
 The atlas is not designed for forecasting or prediction, but can provide useful historical context for future planning efforts.